Pavelevich/qa-browse-use/README.md

 - ✅ **Personal Use**: Use for personal projects and learning
 - ✅ **Educational Use**: Use in educational institutions
 - ✅ **Research**: Use for academic and research purposes
+- ✅ **Security Research**: Use for ethical security testing and research
 - ✅ **Modification**: Modify and adapt the code
 - ✅ **Sharing**: Share with others under the same license
 - ❌ **Commercial Use**: Cannot be used for commercial purposes
 - ⚠️ **Attribution**: Must credit the original authors
+- ⚠️ **Responsible Use**: Security testing features must be used ethically and legally

 ```
 Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License